Talk to a safety specialist

 Audiometric testing is performed with an instrument called an audiometer.
 An audiometer produces a tone at a particular frequency (pitch) and decibel (volume).
 The person being tested must acknowledge whether or not they hear it.
-The audiometric test will find the limit of the lowest decibel sound that that individual can hear at the different frequencies to create a hearing profile.
+The audiometric test will find the limit of the lowest decibel sound that an individual can hear at the different frequencies to create a hearing profile.

 A single test does not show a lot.
 Workers should have an audiometric test performed when they are first hired as a baseline.
 This baseline test can then be compared to the annual test of their hearing to monitor for shifts or changes in their hearing that could potentially indicate noise-induced hearing loss.

 Audiometric testing is important so that these shifts in hearing can be caught and the problem addressed with the working environment (shorter working hours or installing sound dampening panels), providing better hearing protection, or better training on avoiding noise-induced hearing loss.